Csson/p5-Badge-Depot-App/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 75:

-    An empty L<>

-- Around line 79:

-    An empty L<>